NelloKudo/osu-winello/README.md

 - installs every needed wine dependency by itself (for distros using apt, pacman and dnf)
 - comes with utilities like osu-handler, Discord RPC (winestreamproxy) and native support for Linux file managers!
-- uses patched wine-osu with the latest community patches (audio, fsync etc. by gonX/oglfreak)
+- uses patched [wine-osu](https://github.com/NelloKudo/buildbot-osu) binaries with the latest community patches, you can read more [here](https://github.com/NelloKudo/buildbot-osu) and support updates according to the repo!
-- works on most recent distros (script checks for glibc (2.31) itself)
 - installs osu! on either default or custom path (using GUI)
 - integrates with both already existing osu! installations from Windows or with [diamondburned's osu-wine](https://gitlab.com/osu-wine/osu-wine)
 - skips the pain of downloading prefix stuff thanks to https://gitlab.com/osu-wine/osu-wineprefix
 - support for installing Windows fonts (fix for Japanese and special characters)
-- updates wine-osu's version according to the repo
+- support for old distros too! (binaries built on GLIBC 2.27)
+- lutris support

 This script is based on the [guide](https://osu.ppy.sh/community/forums/topics/1248084?n=1) I've written on the osu! website: more troubleshooting on the game itself can be found there e.e